 In short, broad-based categorical eligibility improves access to SNAP — and would be radically altered by the new rule that the USDA will open for public comment tomorrow.
 Under the rule, only people receiving “substantial” benefits valued at $50 or more would be eligible, and only if they utilized work supports, child care vouchers, and subsidized employment.

 The USDA estimates these changes could strip SNAP from 3.1 million people in 1.7 million households.
 A 2019 report estimated that similar changes could threaten access to school nutrition programs for 265,000 children who get free and reduced lunch due to their SNAP enrollment.
 But in a June 22 phone briefing with the House Committee on Education and Labor, the USDA admitted this number could approach 500,000.
+And in October 2019, the USDA admitted that nearly one million children could lose their lunch benefits.

 Children in 2.9 million households experienced food insecurity in 2017.
 And while child poverty rates are falling, 41 percent of children remain low-income and have difficulty paying in the cafeteria — one reason the U.S. has a free and reduced lunch program.
 During the 2018-2019 school year, 22 million students a day ate free and reduced lunch across the United States.
 Nearly all U.S. public and nonprofit private schools participate in the federal school nutrition program, which compensates schools on a sliding scale for every meal served.